 If you’re looking for comfort and better cycling efficiency with your commute or looking to improve on your race or sportive results from last year, you can be confident that The BikeFit Physio will assist you in reaching these goals.

 The recent addition of the saddle pressure mapping system and high grade camera with specific bike fitting software from GebioMized has lifted my service up another level.
-Delighted with the ability of the saddle pressure mapping to detect high pressure zones when sitting on the saddle and give clear objective evidence of reducing this pressure through saddle adjustment.
+The saddle pressure mapping technology has the ability to detect high pressure zones when sitting on the saddle and give clear objective evidence of reducing this pressure through saddle adjustment.
 This will play a big role in helping clients who complain of saddle sores.
 It also shows if a rider is unstable on the saddle, i.e too much sway.
 This can be improved also leading to improved efficiency and power.

 The Physio-led bike fit and nutritional advice will be carried out by myself, John Phelan.
 I have completed Physio-led bike fit training courses under Paul Visentini, a specialist sports physiotherapist in bike performance in 2015, and more recently a cycling rehabilitation course under Robert Brown & Dan Guillemette (lead Physio at Team Sky).
 I recently attended a course in Italy at the Australian Institute for Sport.
 It was run by Paul Visentini and Borut Fonda.
 The link to the course is here for anyone interested.
 Borut is one of the leading researchers into bike fitting and he is currently working with a Spanish company called Forped who, along with only one other company, have managed to create portable and wireless force pedals.
 I got to try these at the course and they will most likely play a big role in the future of bike fitting, particularly in examining pedal stability at the cleat-pedal interface.